tiddly-gittly/Tiddlywiki-NodeJS-Github-Template/README.md

 Knowledge base Template, with advanced filter search and faceted data aggregation.

 [wiki.onetwo.ren](https://wiki.onetwo.ren/) is an example of this template.
+And [tiddlywiki-nodejs-github-template.now.sh](https://tiddlywiki-nodejs-github-template.now.sh/) is deployed example of this repo.

 This repo contains the wiki backup data and script to start a local wiki server on MacOS on start up.